Skip to content

 Ecology

-The Site has been subject to a baseline ecology habitat survey, including a desk study and Habitat Condition Assessment survey, with more detailed (Phase 2) surveys being undertaken relating to breeding birds, bats, badgers, great crested newts, reptiles, otter and water vole.
+The site has been subject to a baseline ecology habitat survey, including a desk study and Habitat Condition Assessment survey, with more detailed (Phase 2) surveys being undertaken relating to breeding birds, bats, badgers, great crested newts, reptiles, otter and water vole.

 A variety of ecologically valuable habitats across the site include a stream, mixed scrub, two ponds, a network of hedgerows, broad-leaved woodland and mature trees.
 However, the majority of the site is currently intensively managed agricultural land of low ecological value and as such there are opportunities to deliver development within this landscape whilst retaining more valuable habitats.
 Furthermore, the landscape-led approach to development has the potential to provide a 10% net gain in biodiversity, as well as providing enhanced ecological connectivity through the development of wildlife corridors, establishing a coherent green network.